kumbulanit/t-sql/tech company/untitled/Module 4/Lesson3_Querying_with_Outer_Joins.md

         WHEN e.EmployeeID IS NULL THEN 'Department with no employees' WHEN d.DepartmentID IS NULL THEN 'Employee without department' ELSE 'Properly assigned'
-    END AS AssignmentStatus
+    END AS AssignmentIsActive
 FROM Employees e
 FULL OUTER JOIN Departments d ON e.DepartmentID = d.DepartmentID
-ORDER BY AssignmentStatus, d.DepartmentName, e.LastName;
+ORDER BY AssignmentIsActive, d.DepartmentName, e.LastName;

 -- Result: All employees AND all departments, showing relationship gaps
 ```